Understanding solar warranties in Perth: product, performance, and workmanship

 The product warranty covers manufacturing defects in the physical panels, inverter, or battery unit.
 It's provided by the component manufacturer, not the installer.

-What it covers: A panel that physically fails due to a manufacturing defect — delamination, water ingress through the frame, cell cracking not caused by external impact, junction box failure.
+A panel that physically fails due to a manufacturing defect (delamination, water ingress through the frame, cell cracking not caused by external impact, junction box failure) is covered.
 The manufacturer replaces or repairs the defective unit.

-What it doesn't cover: Performance degradation within the specified tolerance, physical damage caused by external factors (hail, storm, vandalism), or panels that simply wear out over time.
+What it won't cover: performance degradation within the specified tolerance, physical damage from external factors (hail, storm, vandalism), or panels that simply wear out over time.

 Typical durations: